Set Up IP-based Authentication for Outbound Calls

 We have written guides for configuring outbound dialing pattern on the following:

-- Statically route your inbound calls to your Public IP Address
+- Follow the steps for statically routing your inbound calls to your Public IP Address.

 Repeat the steps above for each PBX phone system that you are using.